 People who practiced yoga showed an improvement in the number of weekly asthma attacks, use of medication, and peak flow rate which measures how quickly you breathe out.

 Yoga is an ancient mind and body practice that originated in India.
-According to research, a set of integrated yoga exercises which included pranayama (breath slowing techniques), surya namaskar (sun salutation, which is a set of yoga poses), yoga asanas (physical postures), dhyana (meditation), and a devotional session was found to benefit people with asthma.6
+According to research, a set of integrated yoga exercises which included pranayama (breath slowing techniques), surya namaskar (sun salutation, which is a set of yoga poses), yoga asanas (physical postures), dhyana (meditation), and a devotional session

 What To Do: Here are some exercises you can try